Ufoma/printf/README.md

 0x11.
-C printf project- by MK and Diamond
+C printf Group project- by MK and Diamond
 TASKS
 0. A function that produces output according to a format
 1. Handle given conversion specifiers